Expert-Choice Routing Enables Adaptive Computation in Diffusion Language Models: Retrofitting Pretrained TC DLMs

 \section{Retrofitting Pretrained TC DLMs}

 The preceding sections demonstrate the advantages of EC and dynamic EC when training from scratch.
 A practical question remains: can existing pretrained TC DLM models also benefit?
-Our conversion changes \emph{only} the routing mechanism: we replace the token-choice gate with an expert-choice gate while keeping all expert weights, embeddings, and other parameters unchanged.
+Our retrofit is a low-cost router swap followed by standard finetuning, which recovers and exceeds TC accuracy while retaining a persistent decode speedup.
+It proceeds in two distinct stages.

+\paragraph{Stage 1: conversion.} We replace the token-choice gate with an expert-choice gate.
+The change is purely in the selection rule applied to the same score matrix $\mathbf{S}$: TC takes a per-row top-$k$, EC takes a per-column top-$c$.
+The router projection keeps its pretrained TC values and is not randomly reinitialized, and expert FFNs, embeddings, attention, and normalization layers are all unchanged.
 No architectural changes are required beyond the router itself.

+\paragraph{Stage 2: finetuning.} Each converted model then undergoes standard task-specific finetuning (\S\ref{sec:sft}), which adapts the experts to the new selection rule.
+Dynamic EC introduces no additional parameters; only $c$ becomes a function of the masking ratio (\S\ref{sec:dynamic}), so its trainable parameter set is identical to static EC.
+The results below reflect both stages, not the swap alone.